-predecessor agency to the ADC, has agreed to clean up these 1 sites with the exception of the West Lake landfill site.
-2 3 4

-1957, the ADC built a new plant at Weldon Spring in St. Charles County on the site of an old army TNT plant.
-ADC plant, which produced uranium metal, was operated under a contract with the Mallincrodt Chemical Works.
+predecessor agency to the ADC, has agreed to clean up these sites with the exception of the West Lake landfill site.
+In 1957, the ADC built a new plant at Weldon Spring in St. Charles County on the site of an old army TNT plant.
+This new ADC plant, which produced uranium metal, was operated under a contract with the Mallincrodt Chemical Works.

-The ADC also acquired an old quarry from the Armv about 4 miles south of the production area which had been used for the disposal of both TNT-production and uranium-processing waste.
+the APC also acquired an old quarry from the Army about 4 miles south of the production area which had been used for the disposal of both TNT-production and uranium-processing waste.
 The uranium plant operated from 1957 until 1966.
-In 1986, the DOE and the U.S. EPA agreed that the DOE would clean up the Weldon Spring site. the EPA placed the quarry on the national priorities list, and added the chemical plant and the raffinate pits to the n.p.l. in 1989.
+In 1986, the DOE and the U.S. EPA agreed that the DOE would clean up the Weldon Spring site.
+In 1987, the EPA placed the quarry on the national priorities list, and added the chemical plant and the raffinate pits to the n.p.l. in 1989.